Disclosure: Visit Wichita hosted my trip to Wichita, Kansas. However, all opinions are my own.

 Whether you’re a Pizza Hut devotee or just someone who enjoys a good pie, you’ll definitely want to take a bite out of this unique piece of the history of Wichita, Kansas.
 The Pizza Hut Museum is located on Wichita State University’s Innovation Campus behind the Marcus Welcome Center.

 The museum is free and open to the public.
-A number of Wichita State students serve as docents during the museum’s open hours.
+Plus, a number of Wichita State students serve as docents during the museum’s open hours.

 Pizza Hut Museum, Wichita State Innovation Campus, 1845 Fairmount in Wichita, Kansas